pypa/setuptools-scm/README.rst

 .. warning::

-    Semver advisses not using patch numbers in initial versions, (i.e. 2.0 instead of 2.0.0).
+    Semver advises mot to use patch numbers in initial versions, (i.e. 2.0 instead of 2.0.0).
     This will yield potential mistakes/errors
     when tagging using the shorthand version.